letoram/durden/README.md

     i3status | sed -e 's/^/status:/' > ~/durden/durden\_

 The command channel uses the format "namespace:command" where namespace is one of (command, global, target).
-In addition, the command name must be enabled in the built-in table in gconf.lua or manually added through the global/config/command\_channel path.
+In addition, the command name or path must be enabled in the built-in table in gconf.lua or manually added through the global/config/command\_channel path.
 The feature works much like normal custom target or global bindings, but with some additional (gfunc.lua) functions available to be exposed.

+Timers
+====
+Durden does not have explicit settings for suspend/resume, shutdown, lockscreen or similar features.
+Instead, most commands can be bound to a timer, of which there are three types:

+1. Fire Once(a): about (n) seconds from now, run command (a)
+2. Fire Periodically(a): every (n) seconds from now, run command (a)
+3. Fire Idle(a,b): after (n) seconds of idle (no input activity and active space is not in fullscreen state), run command (a) going into idle, (b) going out.

+3 is of particular interest as you can set up multiple like:
+After (30 seconds, run lockscreen with key 'unlock').
+After (60 seconds, disable/enable displays) etc.

+The file autorun.lua can also be used to add timers that are set each when launched, Make sure the syntax is correct, the entire file will be ignored on parser errors.

 Database Configuration
 ====